MathieuFortune/mathieufortune.github.io/_posts/2024-09-06-design-sprint.md

                         <div class="timeline-content">
                             <p class="bold">Expert Consultation and Problem Targeting</p>
                             <p>
-                                1. I presented the problem map to stakeholders in individual interviews<br/>
+                                <li>I presented the problem map to stakeholders in individual interviews</li>
-                                2. We collected and documented stakeholder feedback<br/>
+                                <li>We collected and documented stakeholder feedback</li>
-                                3. I guided the team in transforming feedback into "How Might We" (HMW) statements<br/>
+                                <li>I guided the team in transforming feedback into "How Might We" (HMW) statements</li>
-                                4. Together, we organized HMW statements into categories<br/>
+                                <li>Together, we organized HMW statements into categories</li>
-                                5. We selected a specific target HMW statement to focus on in the sketching session
+                                <li>We selected a specific target HMW statement to focus on in the sketching session</li>
                             </p>
                         </div>
                     </div>